The additive Bachelier model with an application to the oil option market in the Covid period: The model

 \subsection{Implied volatility and its properties}

-The Implied volatility (hereinafter Implied vol) is a common description of model option prices.
-The Implied vol is defined as the value of the volatility which, when entered in the Bachelier option pricing model \eqref{eq:BachelierFormula}, returns a value equal to the model price \eqref{eq:LewisFormula} of that option.
-Thus, the Implied vol $\mathcal{I}_t (x)$ depends on option's moneyness $x$ and maturity $t$ and it is obtained solving the Implied vol (IV) equation \be C_b(x, t; \mathcal{I}_t (x)) = C(x, t; \mathbf{p}) \;\; . \en
+The implied volatility (hereinafter implied vol) is a common description of model option prices.
+The implied vol is defined as the value of the volatility which, when entered in the Bachelier option pricing model \eqref{eq:BachelierFormula}, returns a value equal to the model price \eqref{eq:LewisFormula} of that option.
+Thus, the implied vol $\mathcal{I}_t (x)$ depends on option's moneyness $x$ and maturity $t$ and it is obtained by solving the implied vol (IV) equation

-\begin{proposition} {\rm (Existence and uniqueness of the Implied vol)}
+\begin{proposition} {\rm (Existence and uniqueness of the implied vol)}